For patients visiting our clinics, optical shops and surgery centers, we have implemented the following protocols:

 We are confident that these precautions along with our enhanced cleaning protocols will provide the highest level of protection possible.
-We also hope that our travel, symptom, contact and temperature screening prior to entry will provide you with an additional level of comfort.

 Please do not hesitate to reach out to our clinic management and staff should you have additional questions or concerns prior to or during your visit.